 The Fund is governed by the Investment Fund Regulations (the "Regulations") detailing requirements for all investments funds operating within the Kingdom of Saudi Arabia and published by the Capital Market Authority (the "CMA") on 3 Dhul Hijja 1427H (corresponding to 24 December 2006).
-The Regulations were further Amended by Resolution of the Board of the Capital Market Authority Number 2-22-2021 Dated 12 Rajab1442H.
-Corresponding to 24 February 2021G (the "Amended Regulations").
-The amended regulations are effective from 19 Ramadan 1442H, corresponding to 1 May 2021).
+The Regulations were further amended (the "Amended Regulations") by Resolution of the Board of the Capital Market Authority Number 2-22-2021 dated 12 Rajab1442H (corresponding to 24 February 2021).
+The Amended Regulations are effective from 19 Ramadan 1442H (corresponding to 1 May 2021).